mpsd/node-gpstracker/README.md

 Filestructure in directory 'lib'
 - Message.js (required, defines Message and Position)
-- Tracker.js (required)
+- Tracker.js (required, defines ProtocolConfig)
 - Protocol_TK104.js (protocol handler for TK104, focused on parsing incoming positions)
 - Protocol_KT90.js (basic protocol handler for KT90, limited SET commands, focused on parsing incoming positions)
 - Server.js (required)
-- MessageQueue (currently not used, simple FIFO buffer for messages to be sent to tracker)

 Created this for private use on my own server.
 Feel free to use.
 Please let me know if you find bugs.